easysql/easy_sql/docs/easy_sql/udfs.md

 ### Register and use python UDF

 To register a python UDF is much easier.
-But if you choose to implement UDF in python, there might be a performance issue since spark application runs in Java and must talk to a python process when calling UDF.
+But if you choose to implement UDF in python, there might be a performance issue.

 First, we need to define a UDF in a python file: